This Week on Health Mentors

 PREVIEW · community is just getting started

-An International Medical Graduate (IMG) shares their struggle with imposter syndrome after finally matching into residency, feeling inadequate compared to attendings and fearing asking questions.
-They seek advice on how to navigate these feelings and avoid spiraling during this challenging transition.
+An International Medical Graduate (IMG) shares their struggle with imposter syndrome after matching into residency, feeling inadequate compared to attendings and fearing judgment when asking questions.
+They seek advice on how to navigate these feelings and prevent spiraling during their training.

-An MS2 considering psychiatry questions whether the specialty is genuinely stigmatized within medicine, fearing being seen as less than a "real doctor" or facing limited academic opportunities.
-They are seeking honest perspectives on this perception and advice on navigating it as a psychiatry resident.
+An MS2 considering psychiatry questions whether the specialty is genuinely stigmatized within medicine, fearing they might be seen as less of a "real doctor" or face academic limitations.
+They are seeking honest perspectives on this perception and advice on how psychiatry residents navigate such challenges.

-A medical student preparing for USMLE Step 2 CK is seeking highly specific and currently effective resource recommendations beyond the commonly cited UWorld, Amboss, and OnlineMedEd.
-They particularly want to know if Amboss is redundant with UWorld, if Sketchy is useful for Step 2 pharmacology, and the reliability of UWorld self-assessments as predictors.
+A medical student preparing for USMLE Step 2 CK is seeking specific, up-to-date recommendations for study resources beyond the commonly cited UWorld, Amboss, and OnlineMedEd.
+They specifically ask if Amboss is worthwhile with UWorld, about using Sketchy for pharmacology, and the predictive value of UWorld self-assessments.

-An MS3 targeting academic internal medicine programs is seeking candid, non-standard advice on what truly helped individuals match into their top residency choices.
-They want to hear about factors beyond scores and research, such as personal statement impact, specific mentor relationships, or effective networking strategies.
+An MS3 targeting academic internal medicine programs is seeking candid insights into what truly helped individuals match into their top residency choices, beyond the commonly known factors like Step scores and research.
+They are looking for personal anecdotes regarding elements like personal statements, mentorship, or networking that made a real difference.